May 24th 2022

-While I had a great experience with the St Tropez Sensitive range, hinting that it probably was not in fact the DHA that caused me irritation, tanning guru James Harknett highlights that DHA sensitivity affects roughly "one in 50,000 people".
+While I had a great experience with the St Tropez Sensitive range, hinting that it probably was not in fact the DHA that caused me irritation, tanning pro James Harknett highlights that DHA sensitivity affects roughly "one in 50,000 people".
 As it is found in all wear-off tanning products, James advises conducting a patch test behind the ear 24 hours before applying self-tan if you have never used a product containing DHA previously.
-If it’s a little too late for that and a red, itchy reaction has already occurred, James advises jumping in the shower as soon as possible.
+If it’s a little too late for that and a red, itchy reaction has already occurred, James advises jumping in the (cool) shower as soon as possible.

 If you have ruled out DHA but are still suffering skin-wise, James has some invaluable inside knowledge to help you get back on track.